Tribal Transportation Safety Reports to Congress

 Options for Improving Safety on Public Roads

 The Tribal Transportation Safety Management System Steering Committee is currently developing a national tribal transportation strategic safety plan.
 The plan will provide analysis of existing safety data and highlight contributing factors involved in crashes in Tribal areas.
 Further, the plan will provide strategies that can be used by Tribal governments to address these topics.
 This plan will inform a second report to Congress.
-A draft of the safety plan is available here (Acrobat, 453 KB) for public review until June 30, 2017.
-Two webinar opportunities are available to learn more about this safety plan.
-Click the links below to register.

 For more information concerning these reports please contact: